holgerjs/documentation/Test_Azure_Bastion.md

 $ az network bastion tunnel --name bastion-host --resource-group bastion-test-rg --target-resource-id /subscriptions/{subscription-id}/resourceGroups/bastion-test-rg/providers/Microsoft.Compute/virtualMachines/vm-ubn-01 --resource-port 22 --port 52000
 ```

-Once the tunnel is established, the console would indicate that it is waiting for incoming connectons:
+Once the tunnel is established, the console would indicate that it is waiting for incoming connections:

 ```azurecli
 Command group 'network bastion' is in preview and under development.
 Reference and support levels: https://aka.ms/CLI_refstatus